32 Free Online College Courses from the Best Colleges and Universities

 Basic Spanish 1: Getting Started from Universitat Politècnica de Valencia, offered on edX

-One feature of free online courses that Newton especially loves is the fact that you can take language courses from anywhere in the world.
+One feature of free online college courses that Newton especially loves is the fact that you can take language courses from anywhere in the world.
 Miracles of Human Language comes from Meertens Instituut in the Netherlands; the beginner Chinese course comes from Peking University in China; you can learn Spanish from Spain’s Polytechnic University of Valencia.
 What better way to dive into a new language?

 Art, music, and miscellaneous